 Nice.
 The other nice thing about Gwaelin’s Love is that it’s an actual item.
 You can use it anywhere in the game to check one or two things, depending on where you are.
 If you use it on the world map it’ll tell you how many squares away you are from Tantegel Castle, which becomes important later in the game at one point.
 The other thing she’ll tell you no matter where you are, and I’m guessing this is like a magical link because she talks to you, is how many experience points you need to get to the next level.
 This last particular detail I find to be the most useful, and you’ll see me use it in videos from now on while I’m leveling up to see how far I have to go.

-A quick talk to the guards in the throne room reveal a bit of new dialogue: “A word of advice.
+A quick talk to the guards in the throne room reveals a bit of new dialogue: “A word of advice.
 Save thy money for more expensive armor.”
 Good, already doing that.
 And, “Listen to what people say.
 It can be of great help.”
 Indeed!
-“Oh brave Asher.”
+“Oh, brave Asher.”
 Ooookay.
 Now it’s time for us to venture further into the Town of Garinham since we have access to magic keys now.
 However, first, we want to get stocked up on some more magical keys, and luckily we can do that in Tantegel Castle, as long as we have a key to get to the further keys.
 Unfortunately, they’re more expensive here than they are in Rimuldar, but hey, it works.

-On the way we talk to a few more people, including the blue lady near the, what looks like, a fountain.
+On the way, we talk to a few more people, including the blue lady near the, what looks like, a fountain.
 She says, “Thank you for saving the Princess.”
 Aw, gee, thanks.
 I decide to talk to a bunch more people, but really, they have nothing new to say, except for the one guard tucked away.
 He tells us, “Oh, my dearest Gwaelin!.
 I hate thee, Asher.”
 Geez, try to do a good deed and this is the jealousy you get?

 I discover a strange room to the south of the key shop.
-Those diagonal lines means that the floor there will harm me greatly as compared to normal marsh.
+Those diagonal lines mean that the floor there will harm me greatly as compared to a normal marsh.
 The guard in front of the room warns us, “If thy Hit Points are high enough, by all means, enter.”
 Well, this red guard has probably got something important to say, so I brave the floor to get this little clue: “In Garinham, look for the grave of grain.
 Thou must push on a wall of darkness there.”
 This is a very important clue for when we do go to Garinham and use the keys, as you’ll see later in the video.

 So we heal up and cross back over to talk to the other red guard at the end of the stalls who says, “I am looking for the castle cellar.
 I heard it is not easily found.”
 There’s a cellar?
 Good to know!
 The old man exclaims, “Let us wish the warrior well!
 May the light be thy strength.”
 Okay, but a clue would’ve been nice.
 Ah well.